petyaracz/Racz2025Bible/Readme.md

 ## Points

 1. Language entropy vs. text entropy
-2. Text entropy and morphology
+2. Text entropy, semantics, and morphology
+3. Other measures of morphology: parsing
+4. Parsing is absent if the text is old and variable
-3. Holding the semantics constant: Bible translations
+5. Holding the semantics constant in old texts: Bible translations
-4. Mediaeval Hungarian translations of the Gospel
+6. Mediaeval Hungarian translations of the Gospel

 ## Calculator